MayukhC99/Covid-19_Donation_Server/Readme.md

 [linkedin-url]: https://linkedin.com/in/othneildrew
 [product-screenshot]: images/screenshot.png

-#### Note: The server is temporarily down, so the above link might not work.
+#### Note: The database is temporarily down.
+The server is no longer accepting donations.